-"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"
+"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 You will also improve the user experience, boost website performance, increase duel time, get more search engine visibility, and drive more revenue.

-But before that, let’s define what exactly is cache in website performance.
+But before that, let’s define what exactly cache is in website performance.

-The next time you visit the website or use the app and request for the same content URL, the cached page/content is served instead of a live version of the Url.
+The next time you visit the website or use the app and request the same content URL, the cached page/content is served instead of a live version of the Url.

-Why Does Cache Matters to WordPress Websites?
+Why Does Cache Matter to WordPress Websites?

 The same concept of caching described above is also used in WordPress websites to improve page speed and optimize performance.